How therapy helps limerence and ADHD

 Remember the first crush you had as a teenager?
 That feeling like the fate of the world rested on whether someone liked you back or not?
 That obsessive rumination that took over all your thoughts and feelings and made you spend hours getting ready or planning the perfect moment to just bump into them?

 ADHD brains have trouble regulating dopamine and norepinephrine, which are the neurotransmitters that make us feel motivated, accomplished, and focused.
 Essentially, ADHD is kind of like a faucet that gets stuck on hot or cold.
 When we are hyperfixating, we are sparking a whole bunch of dopamine and norepinephrine, which is why it feels so good.
 When we are experiencing limerence, we are hyperfixating on the fantasy of a person or a relationship with them and flooding our brains with those delicious dopamine and norepinephrine molecules.
 Makes sense why ADHD brains love limerence, right?
+Having a therapist can help you understand when this is happening as it can be bewildering and exhilarating but also quite distressing and destructive.

 Do you feel like you struggle with limerence?
 Do you want to improve your relationships and learn more about how ADHD might impact them?
 Schedule a free consultation with one of our therapists today.